A measure to help hoist Colorado casinos from a pandemic-sized hole will have its fate decided in the November general election.

 Casinos in the Centennial State have reopened following lengthy closures due to the coronavirus pandemic.

-However, they operate with limited capacity and without table games.
+However, they are operating with limited capacity and without table games.

 In fact, as Gilpin County Commissioner Gail Watson told PlayColorado: